Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

-Such an environment can be constructed by requiring that in the central cells of $Q_u$ satisfy $b\cdot l>\frac{\delta_0}2$.
-In outer cells of $Q_u$ the environment acts as a trap and brings the process towards the middle cells.
-That way our parallelepiped acts as a tunnel through which the process must go.
-This reduces the portion of the environment that gets exposed to the process, and plays a role of the sequence of steps of size $w$ that we used in proving (\ref{sub_add}).
+The environment now acts as a tunnel through which the process must go.
+This reduces the portion of the environment that gets exposed to the process, and plays the role of the sequence of steps of size $w$ that we used in proving (\ref{sub_add}).
 In the end of the tunnel $Q_u$ we require that the environment has a set of teleports in the direction $u_1$, while before the end there are no teleports overlapping with the tube.
-The probability of such an environment $Q_u$ is still positive, and we are sure that after the passage through the tunnel the process will appear at uniform location within a cube.
-We may also assume that the furthest face of the parallelepiped $Q_u$ is ``almost parallel'' to the hyperplane $Z_{u}$.
-The problem is that the vector $l$, and consequently the planes $Z_u$, are at an angle with respect to grid, and we want our last teleports to be decently aligned, so that we are sure that they are not going to protrude to the environment after the jump.
+More precisely, every point of the boundary of $Q_u$ that belongs to $Z_y$ is within $r/2$ of a $u_1$ teleport and at a distance of at least $r$ from all other teleports.
+Let $\hat T'_u$ be the time by which the process has spent time $t_0$ in the union of $u_1$ teleports.
+We assume that the value of the corresponding term $Y_{\lfloor \hat T'_u/t_0\rfloor}$ is not $\phi$.
+This means that $\hat T'_u$ is the time of jump.
+The conditional probabilities of such environments on $Q_u$ are positive, and we are sure that after the passage through the tunnel the process will appear at a uniform location within a cube that is sufficiently far away from the old environment.